official-dvl/zksf/docs/CERTIFICATION.md

 contraction and converted into a single-run bound on the output distribution.
 The discarded weight is measured within the run rather than estimated or extrapolated, and each individual truncation is optimal by Eckart-Young.
-The conversion to a per-outcome bound assumes truncation errors accumulate incoherently; see section 5.3 for the worst case, which is why this is stated as a measured bound rather than a proof.
+The conversion to a per-outcome bound assumes truncation errors accumulate incoherently; see section 5.4 for the worst case and for the measurements showing that assumption failing in deep circuits, which is why this is stated as an empirically supported bound rather than a proof.

 ### 2.2 Worked example